Moss Basket Program Background

 The tradition of the Red Wing Moss Basket began in 1989 and has grown into an icon for our beautiful City.
 Sargent’s Nursery currently grows all of the Red Wing Moss Baskets you see around town, along with many more we sell to the public.
 While they represent the City of Red Wing, the basket program is actually fully paid for by Red Wing’s Noontime Kiwanis Club (since 2004); no tax dollars are used for flower basket expenses.
 Kiwanians have full responsibility for raising funds for everything from the seeds to the fertilizer and the seasonal City employees who water the baskets.

 The Red Wing Noontime Kiwanis invite you to help keep the tradition blooming.
 Tax-deductible donations may be made to the Red Wing Kiwanis Foundation-Flower Basket Trust.
-You can contact the Red Wing Chamber of Commerce with questions or to make a donation.
+If you’re interested in helping to fund this gorgeous tradition, please print and fill out the form in the link below and mail it to:

 For the Public

-With the increased interest in gardening this year, we sold out of our Red Wing Moss Baskets in record time.
-We sincerely wish we had more to go around and apologize if you weren’t able to purchase one this time around.
-We are very excited to have lots of new interest in gardening, plants, and baskets, though and if you have questions, we are here to answer them!
-We’ve received several questions about the special care these baskets need and thought we’d share our care tips with you where you can always refer back to them if you get stumped!
+For those of you who were able to purchase a basket this year, We’ve received several questions about the special care these baskets need and thought we’d share our care tips with you where you can always refer back to them if you get stumped!

 Red Wing Moss Basket Care Tips